AliSoftware/alisoftware.github.io/_posts/2018-12-16-swift5-stringinterpolation-part2.md

 But dealing with attributes as a dictionary `[NAttributedString.Key: Any]` isn't really nice.
 Especially since that `Any` isn't typed, and forces us to know the expected type of the value for each key…

-So let's make that nicer by creating a dedicated `Style` type to help us building attributes dictionaries:
+So let's make that nicer by creating a dedicated `Style` type[^2] to help us building attributes dictionaries:

 ```swift
 extension AttrString.StringInterpolation {